JosephusPaye/chrome-native-bridge/README.md

 node example/host/chat.js
 ```

-This will start the native chat client and wait for a connection from the host script, which will be launched by Chrome.
+This will start the native chat client and wait for a connection from the host script, which will be launched by Chrome when it connects.

 In Chrome, navigate to [chrome://apps](chrome://apps) and launch the **Chrome Native Bridge example** app, then click "Connect to chat".
 If the host manifest was installed correctly, Chrome will connect to the host, and a chat interface will be shown.